alexgo-io/alexlab-doc/product-features/self-service-listing.md

 <summary>Step 1.3: Set the initial liquidity and price</summary>

-Enter the initial balances of the tokens.
-You can try different amounts and see how the exchange rate variates.
-However, we recommend making the calculations previously.
+Enter the initial balances for both tokens.
+You can experiment with different amounts to observe how the exchange rate changes, though we recommend calculating these values beforehand.

 In the screenshot example, this is: